Hermes335/Portfolio-Amolong/README.md

 ## 👨‍💻 About the Developer

 This portfolio was created by **Herald Kent Amolong**, a Computer Science student passionate about web development and programming.
+The portfolio showcases not only my projects but also my growing skills in:

+- Interactive UI/UX design
+- Modern CSS techniques (variables, animations, flexbox, grid)
+- Vanilla JavaScript for dynamic content
+- Canvas-based animations and effects
+- Responsive and accessible web design

 Follow my journey as I continue learning and building exciting projects!

 ## 📄 License